swhume/odmlib_examples/README.md

 make its way into PyPi, but for now you'll need to install from the source.
 The odmlib README provides instructions for getting started.

+## Note
+Effort will be made to update the odmlib_examples as odmlib and it's associated models are updated.
+If an example doesn't run correctly, please update to the latest version of odmlib.

 ## Limitations
 The odmlib examples are simple programs intended to demonstrate some of the basic capabilities of odmlib.
 The examples are not complete, production ready applications.

 The odmlib package is still in development.
-Although odmlib supports all of ODM more work remains to complete all features for processing ClinicalData.
-The initial focus has been on getting the metadata sections complete.
+Although is being actively used on several projects, additional use and testing may trigger updates or bug fixes.
+Create an issue in GitHub if you need some help getting an example to run.
+Thanks for your patience.